karahyx/SNV_PrioritizationPipeline/README.md

     </td>
   </tr>
   <tr>
-    <td>(5) Coding Tag</td>
+    <td>3.3.
+Coding Tag</td>
     <td>Add coding tags to the variant data</td>
-    <td>Add a coding tag that indicates whether the variants' type of sequence overlapped with respect to known genes/transcripts is Coding, ncRNA, or Other</td>
+    <td>Add a coding tag that indicates whether a variant's type of sequence overlapped with respect to known genes/transcripts is Coding, ncRNA, or Other</td>
     <td><code>F_Coding</code> =
       <ul>
         <li>"Coding" if the variant's <code>typeseq_priority</code> is one of <code>exonic</code>, <code>exonic;splicing</code>, or <code>splicing</code></li>